aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 ### How to Hide Chart Axis

 If you want to show or hide the chart axis, you can simply achieve this by setting the value of ChartAxis.Hidden property.
-The following code example demonstrates how to hide the Y-axis of the chart.
+The following code example shows how to hide the Y-axis of the chart.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Charts-WorkingWithChartAxis-HideChartAxis.cs" >}}